ChrisVilches/Ruby-Behavior-Tree/README.md

 ### Status

-Every instance of node classes (i.e. descendants of `NodeBase` class) have a status object, where you can execute the following methods.
+Every instance of node classes have a status object, where you can execute the following methods.

 **Setters**